Penn College NOW

 Generally, 11th and 12th grade students are eligible to participate in the program.
 Tenth grade students may only enroll in ACR111, BCT103, CSC124, EET124, FHD108, FHD118 and PPT115.

 What does it cost?

-$40 per credit.
+Beginning Fall 2014, the tuition for Penn College NOW is free.
 Depending on your school, you may be required to purchase your textbook(s).
 For electronics, you will also need a scientific calculator (TI84 or equivalent).

 If I have questions about the Penn College NOW program who should I contact?

 You may enroll during your school districtís scheduling process in the Spring or Fall.

 Where are the courses taught?